MULEDASTAGIRIREDDY/cmoscourse/README.md

+ # CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology
 #  cmoscourse
 # lecture1 why do we need spice simulations?
    Before we study about SPICE simulations we need to know diference between the spice simulations and circuit design.

-#circuit design
+# circuit design

 <img width="566" height="766" alt="image" src="https://github.com/user-attachments/assets/a07059bb-c5a0-4241-8552-1d73463d8d87" />

 In circuit design we study about diferent arrangements of PMOS and NMOS which gives our required functionality like the functionality o arrangement shown in the above picture is INVERTER